WenitLabs/underscore-query/README.md

 ```

 ### $ne
-"Not equal", the opposite of $equal, returns all models which don't have the query value
+"Not equal", the opposite of $eq, returns all models which don't have the query value

 ```js
 _.query( MyCollection, { title: {$ne:"Test"} });